speedscale/docs/docs/guides/browser.md

 ![snapshot-reversed](./browser/snapshot-reversed.png)

 Now you can run the replay with the following command.
-This uses the 100 replicas snapshot which will take the small number of calls and multiply them into a larger number of transactions.
+This uses the 100 replicas snapshot which will take the small number of calls and multiply them into a larger number of requests.

 ```
 speedctl replay --custom-url en.wikipedia.org --test-config-id performance_100replicas SNAPSHOT_ID